lilyminium/psiresp/docs/source/installation.rst

   conda install -c conda-forge psiresp

-The above dependencies can be difficult to install and unnecessary for PsiRESP's core functionality.
+It is generally recommended to install this fully-featured version, as typical usage involving Psi4 and SMILES will require all dependencies.
+However, you may have already pre-computed molecule geometries, grids, and electrostatic potentials.
+(An example of using PsiRESP in this minimal way is provided in the example tutorials).
+Alternatively, you may only want to install a subset of the above dependencies, which are quite heavy.
 Therefore, a version with minimal dependencies is provided on both conda-forge and PyPI.
 Via conda, it can be installed with: